ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/add_project_uploads_page.md

     <td>Normal</td><td>0</td> <td>0</td>
     </tr>

-We also have to add a tab to the bottom porttion of the page by adding this:
+We also have to add a tab to the bottom portion of the page by adding this:

  	<li><a href="#tab10">Kalyani</a></li>
  	<li><a href="#tab12">Beijing</a></li> <!-- ADDED this line -->